brrd/lodapi/README.md

 List classes defined in editorial model. `getDetail()` can be used to get more information about each individual class.

+### `getClassesData(classType: "entities" | "entries" | "persons", deap: boolean)`

+Get data about fields of all classes.
+If `deap` is true, a request is performed for each field to get its full details.

 ### `listTypes(classType: "entities" | "entries" | "persons", classname: string)`

 **Lodeladmin access level is required.**